bisgardo/dupe-nukem/README.md

 It could make sense to keep the (absolute) path of the scanned directory in the file while still being able to remap by need in later commands, so this decision is not final.

+The command is intended to also be able to scan archive files, but this feature is not yet implemented.

 ### 2. Match

+*This command is not yet implemented.*

 ```
 dupe-nukem match --source <dir-file> --targets <dir-files>